galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 > 2. Rename the generated file to `predicted_labels`
 {: .hands_on}

+## Visualise the prediction

 We would like to check if the predictions are correct.
-We will use another dataset `breast-w_targets.tsv` which is similar to the test dataset but with a target column containing the true targets of the test data.
+We will use another dataset `breast-w_targets` which is similar to the test dataset but with a target column containing the true targets of the test data.
 With the predicted and true targets, the learned model is evaluated to see how good are the predictions.
 To visualise these predictions, a plotting tool is used.

 > ### {% icon hands_on %} Hands-on: Check and visualize the predictions
 > 1. **Plot confusion matrix, precision, recall and ROC and AUC curves** {% icon tool %} with the following parameters to visualise the predictions: